Jmcgee01125/ObsidiaMC-Discord-Console/config/README - settings guide.txt

 ip
 The ip that users will connect to.
 This is only used in the information displayed in the Discord activity ("Playing 192.168.1.1") and queries ("192.168.1.1:25565").
-Note that the port is always appended in queries, but not the activity (e.g. "Playing MyServer.net" and "MyServer.net:25565").
+Note that the port (from server.properties) is always appended in queries, but not the activity (e.g. "Playing MyServer.net" and "MyServer.net:25565").
 If left blank, the name will instead simply be "Minecraft" (activity) and "Minecraft Server" (query) with no other information.